thomassuedbroecker/gitops-create-software-everywhere-module/README.md

 In that example we will not publish the our `gitops-terraform-guestbook` module to the public catalog on [`Technology Zone Accelerator Toolkit`](https://modules.cloudnativetoolkit.dev/).

-We will create our own `catalog.yaml` file and save the configruation in the the github project of the module.
+We will create our own `catalog.yaml` file and save the configuration in the GitHub project of the module.

 * How to create `catalog.yaml` file ?